jabirai/personality-trait/README.md

   curl -X POST -H "Content-Type: application/json" -d '{"text": "Some input text", "model": "hvp"}' http://localhost:5000/predict
   ```
   This will return the predicted traits for the **HVP** model.
 If no model is specified, it defaults to `hvp`.
+  Update:
+    - we have added another variable as user_id that tells us the difference between actual and predicted score.
+This is only done for svs model.
 ---

 ## Troubleshooting